AngeloFranciscoSA/Flask-with-ChromeApp/README.md

 Comments:

-    I use a method to most compact the project is, do all the thing in on page.
+    I use a method to most compact the project is, doing all the same page.
     You can create more pages!
     Just using the render_template() and redirect() in FLASK!
     Flask is simple!